jmapoles/loinc-part-search/README.md

 * object layer that is used to contain parsed data.<br>

 A small set of rest-api using Flask are available.<br>
 Part of LOINC 2.65 has been configured as a demonstration project.
-The database contains only the codes below Human Leukocyte Antigen, LOINC part code: LP56928-2.
+The database contains only the codes below Human Leukocyte Antigen, LOINC part code": LP56928-2.
 This is to stay within the Heroku 10,000 Postgres row limit for a demonstration project.<br>

 See https://loinc.org/license/ for Regenstrief license for the use and distribution of LOINC.<br><br>